Numeri-Dev/hyprupld/README.md

 You can compile them yourself with the compile.sh script
 Builds are automatically generated from the latest commit

+# Install Script
+The install script is used to install the scripts to your system
+It will install them to ~/.local/bin
+It will also create a symlink in your PATH to the script
+You will have to download the repo and run the script from there

 # Supported Package Managers
 ### These are all the common package managers
 - Pacman